Miguel-avv/tutoring-blog/_posts/colonies.md

-2 b)Eager to isolate plasmid DNA from an overnight culture using a brand-new mini-prep kit that your lab has received, you rushed to the supplied step-by-step protocol and missed that you should have added EtOH to the bottle containing the wash buffer prior to using it.
+2 b)Eager to isolate plasmid DNA from an overnight culture using a brand-new mini-prep kit that your lab has received, you rushed through the step-by-step protocol and missed that you should have added EtOH to the bottle containing the wash buffer before using it.

-Ethanol is critical in the wash buffer because it reduces DNA solubility while allowing salts and impurities to remain soluble.
-This enables contaminants to be efficiently washed away while plasmid DNA stays bound to the silica membrane.
+Ethanol in the wash buffer decreases the solubility of DNA while keeping salts and proteins soluble.
+This allows contaminants to be removed while plasmid DNA stays bound to the silica column.
+Without ethanol, salts and proteins would not be efficiently washed away, and DNA could elute prematurely or remain contaminated.
-If ethanol is not added, the wash buffer will not remove residual salts and proteins effectively.
-As a result, plasmid DNA may partially elute prematurely or remain contaminated, leading to low purity (high salt carryover) and reduced yield, which can interfere with downstream applications such as restriction digests or sequencing
+As a result, the final plasmid prep would have low purity and might interfere with downstream applications such as restriction digestion or sequencing.

 3 c)Would the plasmid purification still work if you replaced the Elution Buffer with water?
 What would be one Eager to isolate plasmid DNA from an overnight culture using a brand-new mini-prep kit that your lab has received, you rushed to the supplied step-by-step protocol and missed that

 Yes, plasmid DNA can still be eluted with nuclease-free water because low-salt conditions allow DNA to dissociate from the silica membrane.
 However, this has two disadvantages: